prabodh78/How_I_Am_Learning_ML/README.md

 # How_I_Am_Learning_ML

-## 1. Problem Statement: Train Face Detection Model.
+## 1. Problem Statement: Train a digit classifier.
-Major part in this problem statement is model selection and approch.
+Major part in this problem statement is model selection and approach.
 As you know these are basic steps of model training.

 <sub>